HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 {{ figure_markup(
   image="4_last_modified_and_etag_2019.png",
-  caption="Adoption of validating freshness via `Last-Modified` and `ETag` headers in 2019.", description="A bar chart showing 72.7% of desktop requests have a Last-Modified, 48.0% have an ETag, 43.1% have both, and 22.4% have neither.
-The stats for mobile are almost identical at 72.0% for Last-Modified, 47.1% for ETag, 42.1% for both, and 23.1% for neither., chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvridledKYJT8mHVVa5-x_TllkwbPsOaDg66iMWafxJq-KSLLfSHUaA6VoMyLnp9FFJ48vePGpiWQ5/pubchart?oid=1775409512&format=interactive", sheets_gid="203111104", sql_file="last_modified_and_etag_2019.sql"
+  caption="Adoption of validating freshness via `Last-Modified` and `ETag` headers in 2019.", description="A bar chart showing 72.7% of desktop requests have a `Last-Modified`, 48.0% have an `ETag`, 43.1% have both, and 22.4% have neither.
+The stats for mobile are almost identical at 72.0% for `Last-Modified`, 47.1% for `ETag`, 42.1% for both, and 23.1% for neither., chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvridledKYJT8mHVVa5-x_TllkwbPsOaDg66iMWafxJq-KSLLfSHUaA6VoMyLnp9FFJ48vePGpiWQ5/pubchart?oid=1775409512&format=interactive", sheets_gid="203111104", sql_file="last_modified_and_etag_2019.sql"